Frank Stanton (rugby league): Player

 He made two state appearances for New South Wales and was honoured with national selection for the 1963 Kangaroo tour.
 He appeared in 18 minor matches on this tour, but did not play in any of the Tests, with the Australian selectors at the time having a wealth of three-quarter talent available in Graeme Langlands, Reg Gasnier, Peter Dimond, Michael Cleary, Ken Irvine and Les Johns.

 Coach

-After retiring as a player at the end of the 1969 season, Stanton became the Sea Eagles’ reserve grade coach in 1971, leading the team to the reserve grade premiership in 1973.
+After retiring as a player at the end of the 1969 season, Stanton became the Sea Eagles' reserve grade coach in 1971, leading the team to the reserve grade Grand Final in 1972 before going one better by winning the reserve grade premiership in 1973 (Manly won their first two First Grade Premierships in 1972 and 1973).
 In 1975, he took over as coach of Manly-Warringah from Ron Willey and was in charge of the side for five seasons until the end of 1979, guiding Manly to premiership success in 1976 and 1978.
 The 1976 win was a triumph for the astute and powerful Manly triumvirate of captain Bob Fulton, coach Stanton and club secretary Ken Arthurson, who would all go onto higher honours in the game over the next two decades.
 Stanton spent 1980 coaching Redcliffe in the Brisbane Rugby League premiership, leading the Dolphins to a fifth-place finish.